shanrongzhao/QuickIsoSeq/README.txt

 #   QuickIsoSeq pipeline for RNA-seq isoform quantification
 #
 ###########################################################

 !!!
+Important !!!
+After you download QuickIsoSeq, please make sure all excutables can be run in a bash script by changeing their file permissions as follows.
+	chmod +x *.sh *.pl

+!!!
 Warning !!!
 You can run QuickIoSeq off-shelf in a HPC cluster with a "LSF" job managment system.